DeeEmm/DIY-Flow-Bench/README.md

 ## License
 ###

-This project is released under the GPLV3 license.
+This software is released under the GPLV3 license.
 For details on usage please refer to the license file included with this project